 10) "Cherry-picked" results: Ignoring the results that don't support your hypothesis will not make them go away.
 It's possible that the worst cherry-picking happens before a study is published.
 There's all kinds of hidden data that the scientific community and the public will never see.

 11) Unreplicable results: If one lab discovers something once, it's sort of interesting.
 However, that lab could have some random result or — rarely, but possibly — be filled with liars.
 If someone else can replicate it, then it becomes far more real.

 12) Journals and citations: That something was published in a fancy scientific journal or has been cited many times by others doesn't mean that it's perfect research, or even good research.

-A couple more tips for evaluating science news
+A few more tips for evaluating science news

 13) Check for peer review: Just because you saw it in a news story doesn't mean that it's been looked over by an independent group of scientists.
 Maybe the results were presented at a conference that doesn't review presentations.
 Maybe it went straight from the operating table to the press, like recent uterus transplants.

-14) Results not statistically significant: Generally, researchers want to see a statistical analysis showing that the results have less than a 5 percent likelihood of happening from chance alone (a 95% confidence interval).
+14) Results not statistically significant: Generally, researchers want to see a statistical analysis showing that the results indicate a less than 5 percent likelihood that they could have happened from chance alone (a 95% confidence interval).
 Some fields are even more strict than that.
 This is so there's a reasonable degree of certainty that you're looking at a real result, not just a stroke of good luck.